Venom (2018 film): Visual effects and design

 DNEG provided the visual effects for the film, with Paul Franklin serving as visual effects supervisor on the project, and Paolo Giandoso drawing concept art for the DNEG design team.
 Giandoso helped design Venom and Riot, and provided a sequence of 158 drawings for the film's final battle between the two characters.

 The visual effects team's first step was to define the look of the different symbiotes in the film, which do not have a defined body shape.
 Franklin explained that they wanted the creatures to be "predatory and threatening", and looked at slime molds, jellyfish, and time-lapse photography of amoeba for inspiration.
 The final models were blobs that could move and change shape, with soft tissue simulated on top to give the creatures an "interesting abstract quality".
-The symbiote is combined with Brock by adding "tentacles" to Hardy, which was done through a hybrid of practical and visual effects.
+The symbiote is combined with Eddie by adding "tentacles" to Hardy, which was done through a hybrid of practical and visual effects.
 The tentacles were inspired by the movement of sea creatures and scientific demonstrations of non-Newtonian fluid.
 Additional cameras on set accurately captured Hardy's movements so the tentacles could be integrated with his performance.
 A detailed digital double of Hardy was also used for the integration.
-Other partial Venom forms include the "freak-out" form for when he is being vibrated out of Brock, for which a "ghostly" effect was created by adding an animated version of the character on top of Hardy's performance with a vibration effect; and the "wraith" Venom, where Venom's head emerges from Brock's body to talk to him—this form was closer to the raw symbiote than the final Venom design, with added tendrils and veins to an overall snake-like shape, and an emaciated take on Venom's face.
+Other partial Venom forms include the "freak-out" form for when he is being vibrated out of Eddie, for which a "ghostly" effect was created by adding an animated version of the character on top of Hardy's performance with a vibration effect; and the "wraith" Venom, where Venom's head emerges from Eddie's body to talk to him—this form was closer to the raw symbiote than the final Venom design, with added tendrils and veins to an overall snake-like shape, and an emaciated take on Venom's face.